Do I Have Too Much Credit Card Debt?

 Using credit or charge cards to pay for purchases is a fact of life in today’s economy.
-Credit cards are convenient and easy to use – so much so that, according to a 2015 Federal Reserve report, the average American household owes more than $9000 in credit card debt.
+Credit cards are convenient and easy to use – so much so that, according to a 2020 Federal Reserve report, the average American household owes $6,300 in credit card debt.

 But when something is too easy, people sometimes abuse it.
-Knowing when you’re over your head in credit card debt and when to seek help are key steps in your quest for financial freedom.
+Knowing when you’re in over your head with credit card debt, and when to seek help, are vital steps in your quest for financial freedom.

 Investigate these details before obtaining a credit card:

-Variable Rate or APR: The initial rate offered may increase after an introductory period or when the card company increases the “base rate.”
+Variable Rate or APR: The initial rate offered may increase after an introductory period or when the card company raises the “base rate.”

-Grace periods: The original disclosure, or periodic updated disclosure, defines the number of days before interest is charged on a new purchase.
+Grace periods: The disclosure defines the number of days before interest is charged on a new purchase.
 This helps you know when to pay your bill to avoid extra interest and fees.

 Late payments: Beyond basic fees such as those for late or returned payments, the card company can automatically raise your interest rate if you miss or are late on two payments.
 There is also “universal default” when a late payment on one account leads to an increased interest rate on another account.